In a 2019 report, research found that 39% of Canadian professionals have quit a job due to poor management.

 Managing behaviour in the workplace

 In addition to performance management, leadership must also ensure their reports are behaving in a manner that is workplace appropriate.
-As addressing poor performance can be difficult, discussing an employee’s poor behaviour can be even more challenging.
+While addressing poor performance can be difficult, discussing an employee’s poor behaviour can be even more challenging.

 To help navigate these conversations, training should be provided to assist managers gain an effective understanding of how to deal with workplace conflicts and inappropriate behaviour, distinguish between acceptable performance management practices and workplace bullying, and to develop an understanding of sexual harassment in the workplace and deal with issues arising from same.